alphacep/vosk-space/server.md

 ./test.py test.wav
 ```

-You can try with any wav file which has proper format - 8khz 16bit mono PCM.
+You can try with any wav file which has proper format - 16bit mono PCM.
 Other formats has to be converted before decoding.
+See also test_ffmpeg.py.

 ## Troubleshooting

 Some servers use huge carpa models for best accuracy.
-To load them in memory you need about 8Gb of memory or even more.
+To load them in memory you need about 16Gb of memory or even more.
 Make sure you have enough memory on your server.

 In case of problems try to run server manually from docker prompt and see what happens: